Help clients jump to the cloud

 Three steps to help new clients get set up on Xero

 1. Get certified

 Complete the Xero advisor certification course and make sure you and your team are certified.

 You’ll expand your own understanding of setting up and converting clients to Xero and learn more about the useful Xero features that will help clients save time and run their businesses better.

-If you want to move multiple clients to Xero at pace, the migration certification will help you prepare, set up and complete conversions.
+If you want to move multiple clients to Xero at pace, the migration course will help you prepare, set up and complete conversions.